 Trend Development at The Color Association of the United States

 Roseanna worked as the director of trends at The Color Association of the United states for over 7 years.
 Her role began as a full-time employee, developing and producing the company’s 9 annual trend forecasts as well as consulting with clients such as J&J, Nike, L’Oreal and Victorinox on custom projects.

-During her time at CAUS, Roseanna identified a gap in the beauty market for industry-specific trend forecasting (rather than being grouped with fashion).
-In response, she spearheaded the launch of a new category, “beauty”, joining the interiors, women’s, men’s and youth forecasts.
-This was the first new industry report to be added in over 50 years.
+During her time at CAUS, Roseanna identified a gap in the market for a beauty industry-specific trend forecast (rather than grouped with fashion).
+In response, she spearheaded the launch of this new beauty category, joining the interiors, women’s, men’s and youth forecasts.
+This was the first new industry report to be added in over 40 years.

 In addition to defining macro, color and texture elements, the beauty forecast moved beyond the traditional card format, to deliver a “bento box” of inspiration.
 Included in this tangible offering were cutting edge cosmetics, perfumes and packaging that Roseanna partnered with manufacturers such as Verla and Drom Fragrances to develop.

 Creative Identity and Shade Development/Shade Naming for Spela

 Roseanna began working with Spela just before the company’s launch in early 2016.
 Founder Maryam Behrouzi was looking for a unique color palette that reflected the playful nature of the company (Spela means to play in Swedish) but would also retain a level of sophistication.

 As the brand grew, the partnership expanded to shade development and color naming, most recently with the development of Spela’s 3 new lipstick hues (soon to launch) and nail colors.